cmaxw/devchat-eleventy/src/dev-rev/i-want-a-remote-job.md

 duration:
 audio_url:
 podcast: dev-rev
+youtube_video_id: >
+      2srEromY0_A
 tags:
   - dev_rev
   - podcast
   - video
 ---

-https://www.youtube.com/watch?v=2srEromY0\_A Chuck explains what it takes to get a Remote Job.
+Chuck explains what it takes to get a Remote Job.